1713 British general election

-The 1713 British general election produced further gains for the governing Tory party.
+The 1713 British general election was held on 22 August 1713 to 12 November 1713, to elect members of the House of Commons, the lower house of the Parliament of Great Britain.
+It produced further gains for the governing Tory party.
 Since 1710 Robert Harley had led a government appointed after the downfall of the Whig Junto, attempting to pursue a moderate and non-controversial policy, but had increasingly struggled to deal with the extreme Tory backbenchers who were frustrated by the lack of support for anti-dissenter legislation.
-The government remained popular with the electorate, however, having helped to end the War of the Spanish Succession and agreeing on the Treaty of Utrecht.
+The government remained popular with the electorate, however, having entered into peace negotiations ending the War of the Spanish Succession and later agreeing on the Treaty of Utrecht.
 The Tories consequently made further gains against the Whigs, making Harley's job even more difficult.
 Contests were held in 94 constituencies in England and Wales, some 35 per cent of the total, reflecting a decline in partisan tension and the Whigs' belief that they were unlikely to win anyway.

 Summary of the constituencies

 See 1796 British general election for details.
 The constituencies used were the same throughout the existence of the Parliament of Great Britain.